zac7777/Entropy/Entropy/Classes/Trickster.md

 ###### Pathway bonuses

 Imitator:
-- *Innate Tricks:* "Illusion" spells you cast have -1 AP costs, this cannot reduce their cost to below 2 AP, you may also change any "Illusion" spell's avoidance type to Memory or Reasoning.
+- *Innate Tricks:* "Illusion" spells you cast have -1 AP costs (this cannot reduce their cost to below 2 AP), you may also change any "Illusion" spell's avoidance type to Memory or Reasoning.
 - *High-Spectrum Light:* 3 AP, any Illusion you are currently focused on now becomes blindingly bright, damaging any creature touching them that fails the avoidance roll for 2d6 + Memory radiation damage.
 The illusions will last for 2 turns, purely white, still in their previous shape.

   Avoidance type: Endurance